-On October 2, 2009, the Center for Auto Safety field a safety defect petition for the recall of all 1993-04 Jeep Grand Cherokees with the fuel tank located behind the rear axle.
+On October 2, 2009, the Center for Auto Safety filed a safety defect petition for the recall of all 1993–04 Jeep Grand Cherokees with the fuel tank located behind the rear axle.
 At the time of the petition, CAS had identified 172 fatal fire crashes with 254 fatalities in the FARS file from calendar year 1992 through 2008.
 CAS identified 44 fire crashes with 64 deaths where fire was the most harmful event.
 In comparison, NHTSA reported a total of 38 fire crashes with 26 fatalities when it recalled the Ford Pinto.

-CAS conducted two more crash of Jeep Grand Cherokees at Karco Engineering in Calif-ornia which does FMVSS compliance testing for NHTSA.
+CAS conducted two more crash tests of Jeep Grand Cherokees at Karco Engineering in California, which does FMVSS compliance testing for NHTSA.
 Both tests resulted in catastrophic failures with one being done at only 40 mph.
-On June 12, 2012, NHTSA upgraded PE10-031 to Engineering Evaluation 12-005 and expanded it to include the 1993-01 Jeep Cherokee and 2002-07 Jeep Liberty which had similar behind the rear axle fuel tanks.
+On June 12, 2012, NHTSA upgraded PE10-031 to Engineering Evaluation 12-005 and expanded it to include the 1993–01 Jeep Cherokee and 2002–07 Jeep Liberty which had similar behind the rear axle fuel tanks.